plasticmacaroni/TFTC-Easy-Installer/README.md

 2. Check if there's more than 50 GB on the main drive
 3. Confirm each downloaded zip file matches the filesize listed on the servers

+## Running the script

-## To create an executable file, install pysimplegui with "pip3 install pysimplegui" and then run:
+If you'd like to run it as an executable file, you can install pysimplegui with "pip3 install pysimplegui" and then run:
 `python -m pysimplegui-exemaker.pysimplegui-exemaker`

 Running the python script from within the game installation folder also works.
 Make sure to launch the game once before running the script/exe!